Clark Mills, New York

 Clark Mills is a hamlet (and census-designated place) in Oneida County, New York, United States.
 The population was 1,905 at the 2010 census.

 The community is located at the northeastern corner of the Town of Kirkland, west of the City of Utica.

 History

-The hamlet is named after the Clark brothers, who ran a textile mill on the Oriskany Creek here from 1846.
+The hamlet of Clark Mills, part of modern-day Town of Kirkland, is named for the Clark Mills Company, a textile mill on Oriskany Creek, and its founders: Ralph, Ammi, and Eneas Clark.
+The family business was established around 1845 and flourished for several years.
+In 1891 the company name changed to the Hind & Harrison Plush Co. and remained in operation until its closure in 1949.

 St. Mark's Church was listed on the National Register of Historic Places in 1996.

+On June 22, 2025, the hamlet was struck by a deadly high-end EF1 tornado.
+It downed dozens of trees, including some that fell on and heavily damaged homes.
+Three people were killed, which made this the second deadliest tornado in the state's history.

 Geography

 Clark Mills is located at 43°5′31″N 75°22′20″W (43.091919, -75.372091).

 According to the United States Census Bureau, the CDP has a total area of 1.0 sqmi, of which 0.9 sqmi is land and 0.04 sqmi (3.12%) is water.